 The top iPhone 8 Plus deals right now

 A great deal for anyone who needs a lot of data.
-Zero upfront cost and manageable monthly cost round up a great option from Three.
+Zero upfront cost and manageable monthly cost round up a great option from EE.
+3 months of BT Sports and 6 months of Apple Music sweeten the deal.

 Apple will bundle an 18-watt USB-C fast charger in the box of the iPhone 9, according to a new report, in a move that could save iPhone owners as much as $70.
 That’s because up to now the firm has commanded $49 for its aftermarket 29-watt fast charger, then a further $19 for the necessary USB-C to Lightning cable.